devops-sherpas/jfrog-training-labs/course-1/lab/01-basics/README.md

 ## Progress

-1. Log in to Artifactory.
-2. Create a repository.
-Choose the type "generic", and provide it with a name, such as `lab-01-repo`.
-3. Create a sample text file on your local machine, such as `test.txt`.

 ### Upload / Download Using the UI

+1. Create a sample text file on your local machine, such as `test.txt`.
 1. Navigate to the artifacts browser ("Artifactory" -> "Artifacts"), and focus on your new repository.
 1. Click the "Deploy" button at the top right.
 1. Drag and drop your text file into the "Single Deploy" box.